iamtheblackunicorn/lyacc/README.md

 ## Note :scroll:

-- *Linear YACC* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn"* :unicorn:
+- *Linear YACC :water_buffalo:* by Alexander Abraham :black_heart: a.k.a. *"The Black Unicorn" :unicorn:*
-- licensed under the MIT license
+- Licensed under the MIT license.